MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 - You need to manually create your own app ID and password.

 > [!IMPORTANT]
-> In the section *Supports account types*, you must choose one of the 2 multi-tenant types that is: *Accounts in any organizational directory (Any Azure AD - Multitenant)* or *Accounts in any organizational directory (Any Azure AD - Multitenant) and personal Microsoft accounts (e.g. Xbox, Outlook.com)*, when creating the app, otherwise the bot will not work.
-For more information, see [Register a new application using the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-a-new-application-using-the-azure-portal).
-See also [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-a-new-application-using-the-azure-portal).
+> In the section *Supports account types*, choose one of the two multi-tenant types, *Accounts in any organizational directory (Any Azure AD - Multitenant)* or *Accounts in any organizational directory (Any Azure AD - Multitenant) and personal Microsoft accounts (e.g. Xbox, Outlook.com)*, when creating the app.
+Not setting this value correctly will result in a non-functional bot.
+For more information, see [Register a new application using the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-a-new-application-using-the-azure-portal) and [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-a-new-application-using-the-azure-portal).

 ## Update the bot